 Corticotropin (ACTH)-secreting adenoma

 Most of the signs and symptoms of ACTH-secreting tumors come from having too much cortisol (an adrenal steroid hormone).
-Quite a few diseases can cause the body to make too much cortisol.
-Patients with symptoms suggesting this condition need tests to determine if a pituitary tumor is the cause.
+Quite a few diseases can cause Cushing’s syndrome, in which the body makes too much cortisol.
+If you have symptoms suggesting this condition, you will need tests to determine if it’s caused by a pituitary tumor or something else.

 These tests may include measuring levels of cortisol and ACTH in blood samples taken at different times of the day.
-The patient may be asked to collect all the urine that they produce over a 24-hour period, which is then tested to measure daily production of cortisol and other steroid hormones.
+You may be asked to collect all of your urine over a 24-hour period, which is then tested to measure daily production of cortisol and other steroid hormones.
 Blood or urine cortisol levels may be checked again after taking a dose of a powerful, cortisone-like drug called dexamethasone.
 Levels of cortisol in the saliva late at night can also be checked.
-These tests help to distinguish patients with ACTH-secreting pituitary tumors from patients with other diseases, such as adrenal gland tumors, that may cause similar symptoms.
+These tests help to distinguish ACTH-secreting pituitary tumors from other diseases, such as adrenal gland tumors, that can cause similar symptoms.